mikeyamadeo/prepacked/README.md

 Use the power of webpack to effectively build in development and then ship for production with minimal setup.

-✅ ship production level react apps
+✌ ️ship production level react apps

-✅  enjoy 1st class development experience
+🎉 enjoy 1st class development experience

-✅ use latest web technologies
+😘 use latest web technologies

-🚫 avoid the hassle and intimidation inherent with modern day project configuration
+😱 avoid the hassle and intimidation inherent with modern day project configuration

 ### peerDependencies